 Standard Lead Acid

-Your standard lead acid battery is going to be the friendliest to your pocket, however is going to require regular maintenance with topping up of electrolytes (using distilled water).
-They are suitable for various vehicle applications and can be used either as a starting battery as well as a deep cycle battery.
+Your standard lead acid battery is going to be the kindest on your pocket, however, it is going to require some regular maintenance with the topping up of electrolytes using distilled water.
+They are suitable for various vehicle applications and can be used either as a starting battery or a deep cycle battery.

-Coming at the same price point as a lead acid battery, the benefit a calcium battery has is that they are maintenance-free because they come sealed and are also readily available.
-They can also be mounted in an engine bay and be used for starting and deep cycle applications.
+Coming at the same price point as a lead acid battery, the benefit a calcium battery is that they are maintenance-free as they come sealed, and are also readily available.
+They can also be mounted in the engine bay and used for starting or deep cycle applications.

-They have advantages over lead acid batteries including improved resistance to corrosion, no excessive gassing, less water usage and lower-self discharge.
+They so have some advantages over lead acid batteries including improved resistance to corrosion, no excessive gassing, less water usage, and lower-self discharge.
 In addition they have a better tolerance to higher temperatures, environmental conditions, and vibration.

-New to the market, lead crystal batteries are going to be more expensive than AGM/Gel batteries but do provide greater advantages, requiring 30% of the total Amp Hour rating in charge current to achieve 100% SOC and can sustain and recover from deep discharge better than the other battery types.
+New to the market, lead crystal batteries are more expensive than AGM/Gel batteries but do provide greater advantages, requiring 30% of the total Amp Hour rating in charge current to achieve 100% sttate of charge, and can sustain and recover from deep discharge better than the other battery types.

-When it comes to auxiliary batteries, Lithium (LiFePO4) are the latest and greatest due to the various qualities and abilities they have over other batteries.
+When it comes to auxiliary batteries, lithium batteries (LiFePO4) are the latest and greatest due to the various qualities and abilities they have over the other battery types.
 But those qualities come at a price.
-Lithium batteries are considerably lighter than other battery types - up to 1/3 of the weight - are smaller and can maintain a higher output voltage during discharge cycle.
+Lithium batteries are considerably lighter than other battery types - often up to 1/3 of the weight - are smaller, and can maintain a higher output voltage during the discharge cycle.

 Finding the right battery charging solution

 No matter which battery you decide to go with, it’s important you have the right battery charger for your needs.
-Our range of dual battery chargers, including our new 50-amp BCDC, works with all battery types and will ensure 100% charge.
+Our range of dual battery chargers, including our new 50-amp BCDC, work with all battery types and are proven to ensure 100% charge.